thinlh07/Banking-stock-in-VN30/README.md

 # Top 4 Biggest banks in Vietnam

 ### Introduction, Value and Inspiration
-  In this project, the author aims to parse through banking stock data in VN30 index to generate meaningful insights and visualise the relationship between top 4 biggest banks.
-This probably give a vie
+  In this project, the author aims to parse through banking stock data in VN30 index to present historical data, especially the top 4 biggest banks in Vietnam.

+  to generate meaningful insights and visualise the relationship between top 4 biggest banks.
+T

+This project aims to parse through US treasuries historical data to generate meaningful insights to and visualise how the yield curve has moved historically.
+This can help traders contextualise the next movement, as well as benchmark their spread trades.

+The project aims to parse through banking stock data in VN30 index to give a past performance view of these stocks.
+Then, we will look into top 4 biggest banks in Vietnam to find out how each bank price impact on others.
   For achieving the aims, there are some questions will be answering:
   1. What was the price movement of the stock?
   2. What was the price moving average of top 4 biggest banks?